 Invitation to take part in a research project: Resources to help health professional discuss childhood vaccination

 If you express interest in taking part in this study, all staff at your clinic will be invited to participate.
 The project will use a range of methods: direct observation, semi-structured interviews with clinicians, and secret standardized patients to identify whether and how the system is adapted for use in the clinics, which elements of the system are or are not used, and obstacles to integration of the package within existing workflows.
 This will enable the SKAI research team to refine the package to ensure it is easy to use and acceptable to vaccination providers.
+Health professionals who participate in the SKAI training will earn CPD points.
 Participating clinics will be offered a reimbursement fee to help cover the administrative costs involved in taking part in the study.

 To find out more or if you would like to express interest in participating in this very exciting vaccination project, please contact Penelope.Robinson@sydney.edu.au (9114 1311) or Nina.Berry@sydney.edu.au (9114 1327).